Black Americans Worry Postal Changes Could Disrupt History Of Secure Jobs

 Citing the effects of the coronavirus pandemic, the U.S. House passed a $25 billion aid package earlier this month.
 But the Senate is not expected to take up the proposal and the White House has threatened a veto.

-Meantime, Postmater General DeJoy has suspended budget-cutting measures put in place this summer until after November's election.
+Meantime, Postmaster General DeJoy has suspended budget-cutting measures put in place this summer until after November's election.
 But he says the steps are still needed to bolster the agency's finances.